NikkiGitHub123/Playwright-vs-Selenium/README.md

 This is to prove that,
 Playwright is well-suited for web applications requiring speed and reliability, while Selenium is a good choice for projects needing variety of browser compatibility and integration with other systems.

+_Disclaimer: Opinions expressed here are solely my own and do not express the views or opinions of my employer._